Evan-Lehmann/ml-association-rule/README.md

 # ml-association-rule
 This project demonstrates the use of association rule, an unsupervised learning method.
-The association rule algorithm is integrated in a web app and performs Market Basket Analysis on a [dataset](https://github.com/Evan-Lehmann/ml-association-rule/tree/main/data) of grocery transactions.
+The association rule algorithm is integrated in a web app and performs Market Basket Analysis on a dataset of grocery transactions.
 This project was done primarily in Python but also uses Jupyter Notebook.
 A deployed demo of this app can be found under the [Deployed Demo](#demo) section.

 ## General Info
 - Web App
   - File Info
     - [app.py](https://github.com/Evan-Lehmann/ml-association-rule/blob/main/app.py) compiles the individual pages into a multipage web app.
-    - [multiapp.py](https://github.com/Evan-Lehmann/ml-association-rule/blob/main/multiapp.py) acts as a framework that allows multipage web apps.
+    - [multipage.py](https://github.com/Evan-Lehmann/ml-association-rule/blob/main/multipage.py) acts as a framework that allows multipage web apps.
     - [app_pages](https://github.com/Evan-Lehmann/ml-association-rule/tree/main/app_pages) contains the different pages of the web app.
     - [model.py](https://github.com/Evan-Lehmann/ml-association-rule/blob/main/app_pages/model.py)
       - Contains the model itself and the original dataset.
         - The parameters can be altered.
 See [Algorithm](#algorithm) for more information on the algorithm and its parameters and see [Usage](#usage) for information on how to actually use the model.
-        - Once the paramters are entered, a dataset will be generated, revealing the association rules (or itemsets depending on metric used).
+        - Once the paramters are entered, a dataset will be generated revealing the association rules (or itemsets depending on metric used).
     - [dashboard.py](https://github.com/Evan-Lehmann/ml-association-rule/blob/main/app_pages/dashboard.py)
       - Dashboard with descriptive charts and statistics from the data.
 - Jupyter  Notebook